 then for any $z_0\in\R^d$ and $y=A z_0+e$ where $\|e\|_2\leq\epsilon$, we have

-where $\hat z$ is from \eqref{equ:FNSP}. \end{corollary}
+where $\hat z$ is from \eqref{equ:l1s}. \end{corollary}

 A strong null space property for recovery via the $\ell_1$ synthesis method was also proposed in \cite{CWW14}.
-We recall their definition here: A sensing matrix $A$ is said to have $F$ strong null space property of order $s$ if there exists a positive constant c such that
+We recall its definition here: A sensing matrix $A$ is said to have \emph{$F$ strong null space property of order $s$} if there exists a positive constant $c$ such that

 It is not surprising that these two conditions \eqref{equ:fsnsp} and \eqref{equ:fsnsp2} are equivalent.
-See Lemma \ref{lem:fsnsp} in the Appendix.
+See Lemma~\ref{lem:fsnsp} in the Appendix.